 In the regional context, the American Declaration also protects every individual's right to work.
-209 In Guyana, the IACHR has found poverty and discrimination against LGBT individuals to be structural in nature, contributing to "the lack of prospects of . . . decent work."
-210 a.
-General Employment in Guyana
+215 In Guyana, the IACHR has found poverty and discrimination against LGBT individuals to be structural in nature, contributing to "the lack of prospects of . . . decent work."
+216